iotaledger/iri-rfcs/README.md

 ## What is *substantial* and when to follow this process

-You need to follow this process if you intend to make *substantial* changes to bee and any of its constituting subcrates.
+You need to follow this process if you intend to make *substantial* changes to IRI and any of its constituting subcrates.

 + Anything that constitutes a breaking change as understood in the context of *semantic versioning*.
 + Any semantic or syntactic change to the existing algorithms that is not a bug fix.